keepact/Facebook-news-feed/README.md

 # React-Challenge-Rocketseat

-Rocketseat Bootcamp 9 Challenge Four
+Application developed during Rocketseat Bootcamp 9

 ### App Screen

 ![Facebook](https://github.com/keepact/React-Challenge-Rocketseat/blob/master/src/assets/screen.png)

-## React Project
+## What is this application about?

-This challenge was preparatory to development of a Gym application.
+It is a static page.
+There are only one screens.

 ## libs used:

- Babel, Webpack
+ Babel, Webpack and prop-types

 ## Javascript Project:

- React.js
+ ReactJS

 ## Scripts

 In the project directory, you can run:

-### `yarn start`
+### `yarn install`

 Runs the app in the development mode.<br />